No. 3 Michigan continues to roll with 73-57 win at Indiana

 SITTING OUT

 The Hoosiers played without guard Armaan Franklin, their second-leading scorer and top 3-point shooter.
-Franklin, a sophomore, injured his right foot in the first half and did not return in Wednesday’s loss against Rutgers.
-It’s unclear how much more time he’ll miss.
-Jerome Hunter replaced Franklin in the starting lineup and finished with five points and six rebounds.
+Franklin, a sophomore, injured his right foot in the first half Wednesday against Rutgers.
+Miller said he doesn’t expect Franklin to return this week.
+Jerome Hunter started in place of Franklin and had five points and six rebounds.

 UP NEXT